 How Chagall, Lissitzky and Malevich turned Vitebsk into the Hotspot of the Russian Avant-Garde

-The current Centre Pompidou exhibition will be offering its audiences a chance to explore a fascinating chapter in the history of the Russian avant-garde – the period of the People’s art school which was founded by Marc Chagall in his native city of Vitebsk and was operational between the years of 1918 and 1922.
+The current Centre Pompidou exhibition will be offering its audiences a chance to explore a fascinating chapter in the history of the Russian avant-garde – the period of the People’s art school which was founded by Marc Chagall in his native city of Vitebsk (today in Belarus) and was operational between the years of 1918 and 1922.

 Interestingly, 2018 actually marks the one-hundredth anniversary of Chagall’s appointment as the Fine Arts Commissioner for the Vitebsk region.
 This position enabled him to carry out his dream project – establishing an art school available to everyone.

 This institution was a genuine milestone in Russian modern art.
 Among other big names, El Lissitzky and Kazimir Malevich, leading representatives of the Soviet avant-garde, were two of the artists Chagall invited to teach at his school.
-As a result of their collaborative efforts, a period of feverish artistic activity came about, and the school that instigated all of that was viewed as a revolutionary laboratory of creativity.
+As a result of their collaborative efforts, a period of feverish artistic activity came about, and the school that instigated all of that was viewed as a revolutionary center of creativity.

 A Historic Moment in Russian Avant-garde Art History